 Research

-The Department of English and Modern Languages has several collaborative research communities, including:
+The School of Education, Humanities and Languages has several collaborative research communities, including:

 We support our doctoral students and encourage wide participation both through our partnerships and our busy programme of conferences, public events and lectures.